cagdass/offerings-huntsman/README.md

 ## What dis be?
 Get your JSON data of the Bilkent University courses offered in the upcoming semester.

+## I can't be arsed to this API:

+For all the data of all the classes:

+GET cgds.me:3000

+Filter by department:

+GET cgds.me:3000?department=CS

 ## Requirements
 * [Python 2.7.x](http://docs.python-guide.org/en/latest/starting/installation/)
 * [pip](https://pip.pypa.io/en/stable/installing/)